landoskape/speedystats/README.md

 >
 >print("Speedup: ", numpy_time / speedystat_time)
 >```
+>

-Comprehensive benchmarking tools are under development.
+> Comprehensive benchmarking tools are under development.
+When they're released, this will be automated.

 ## Development Status